I am one year sober today.

 The hardest thing about sobriety isn’t not drinking; it’s facing and healing all of those underlying issues.
 It’s also the most important part of lasting sobriety.
 So many people quit drinking and go back to it immediately because instead of healing those root causes, they rely on willpower to resist alcohol.
 Willpower exhausts the brain and it will not create lasting change.

-That’s why my biggest piece of advice to anyone who wants to stop drinking is to seek out therapy and/or a 12-step program like Alcoholics Anonymous.
+That’s why my biggest piece of advice to anyone who wants to stop drinking is to seek out therapy and/or a 12-step program.
 This is where you will start the healing and forgiveness process.

 “You don’t get over an addiction by stopping using.
 You recover by creating a new life where it is easier to not use.
 If you don’t create a new life, then all the factors that brought you to your addiction will catch up with you again.”